 The same rules apply for permits at the Jefferson memorial.
 Sunrise is by far the best lighting but you can also capture great sunset photos with less people in the back of the building.

-The second image above is of my very own engagement photo with my husband Ben taken by The Herrintons!
-I knew I needed cherry blossoms in my pictures to pay homage to my Nana who never got to see them in bloom.
 All around the Tidal Basin is perfect for photos during blossom season but even at sunrise (on the weekend at least) you will get some tourists in your photos!
 During blossom season, the Kenwood neighborhood is also a great location to snap some pink blooms or you can travel out of the city for some more secluded blossom action!
+Check out my blog post on cherry blossom locations if you're planning for some blooms.

 This is one of my favorite indoor locations!
 You really do need to get lucky with the tourist influx so it is best to go on a weekday or Sunday before close.